redis/redis-doc/topics/latency.md

     Max latency so far: 83 microseconds.
     Max latency so far: 115 microseconds.

+Note: redis-cli in this special case needs to **run in the server** where you run or plan to run Redis, not in the client.
+In this special mode redis-cli does no connect to a Redis server at all: it will just try to measure the largest time the kernel does not provide CPU time to run to the redis-cli process itself.

-The intrinsic latency of this system is just 0.115 milliseconds (or 115 microseconds), which is a good news, however keep in mind that the intrinsic latency may change over time depending on the load of the system.
+In the above example, the intrinsic latency of the system is just 0.115 milliseconds (or 115 microseconds), which is a good news, however keep in mind that the intrinsic latency may change over time depending on the load of the system.

 Virtualized environments will not show so good numbers, especially with high load or if there are noisy neighbors.
 The following is a run on a Linode 4096